About the Board of Education

-The Fort Worth ISD is controlled locally through a Board of Education Trustees elected by voters within each district.
-Nine Trustees serve as single-member district representatives.
-All of the Trustees serve four-year terms without pay.
+The Fort Worth ISD is governed locally through a Board that is elected by voters within each district.
+Nine Trustees serve as single-member district representatives and for four-year terms.
 The Board of Education conducts the school program in accordance with the state constitution and the standards set by the Texas Education Agency.
-A policy-making body, the board delegates the day-to-day administration of the schools to the Superintendent and the professional staff.
+A policy-making body, the Board delegates the day-to-day administration of the schools to the Superintendent and the professional staff.

 Major responsibilities of the Board:

-- to set the policies for the FWISD
+- to set the policies for the Fort Worth ISD

 - to foster good community relations